 Classifying Each Item

 Once everything is cleaned up, it is important to identify what each object is and where it should go.
-If you find that there are a number of different tools in a work area, for example, these should be classified by the type of tool they are, and then put away where they belong.
+If you find that there are several different tools in a work area, for example, these should be classified by the type of tool they are, and then put away where they belong.
 Other items that need to be classified may include paperwork, scrap items (does it go to recycling or can it be reused?), electronics, and more.

 Identifying which department or individual owns each item is the next task at hand.
 While ownership likely doesn’t mean who actually owns it, since that would be the company itself, it does mean finding who ends up taking responsibility for it.
 Shipping containers, for example, will be ‘owned’ by the shipping department.
 Cleaning supplies are typically going to be owned by the maintenance or janitorial department.

-For most items, it will be easy to identify which area owns it, but for others it may take some work.
-Once the ownership of each item has been established, make sure that the item is either returned to the owner, or else properly logged as being used at another specific workstation.
+For most items, it will be easy to identify which area owns it, but for others, it may take some work.
+Once the ownership of each item has been established, make sure that the item is either returned to the owner or else properly logged as being used at another specific workstation.

 There will almost always be items that can’t be identified, classified, or assigned ownership right away, but they also can’t simply be discarded.
 These items need to be tagged so that they can be organized and assigned to an individual or group for ownership.
-Tagging can be done anytime, but most facilities will have to do the most of this step the first time they go through the sorting process.
+Tagging can be done anytime, but most facilities will have to do most of this step the first time they go through the sorting process.

 After the first sorting event, most things will have a proper ‘home’ and only new items will need to go through this process.
-New items should immediately go through the process of being identified and assigned to a specific group, however, so the tagging process will be very brief and may not even be a formal event for these items.
+New items should immediately go through the process of being identified and assigned to a specific group, however, the tagging process will be very brief and may not even be a formal event for these items.